jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/parsers/parse_detect_mime.md

 - **_lang_** (optionnal): The language of the document.
 - **_p.{any_parser_property}_** (optionnal): Any property of the parser.
 - **_type_** (optionnal): MIME type of the file, if known.
-This will help OpenSearchServer detecting the correct parser.
+This will help OpenSearchServer detect the correct parser.

 **If parsing a file located on the server:**

-- **_path_**: File path for file to parse if it is located on the server.
+- **_path_**: File path to the file on the server.

 **If sending a file to parse:**

-- **_name_** (optionnal): The name of the file that is sent.
-This will help OpenSearchServer detecting the correct parser.
+- **_name_** (optional): The name of the file to send.
+This will help OpenSearchServer detect the correct parser.

 **Binary data (PUT):**

-If the file is sent to the server for parsing: body of the request is the file to parse.
+If the file is sent to the server for parsing, the body of the request is the file to parse.

 ### Success response

 OpenSearchServer will try to detect which parser to use on the file.
-It will use:
+The clues used to do so are:

-1. name of the file, if given as a parameter, and especially its extension.
+1. the name of the file, if given as a parameter, and in particular its extension.
-2. type of the file, if given as a parameter.
+2. the type of the file, if given as a parameter.
-3. header of the file.
+3. the file's header.

-It is a good practice to send at least the name of the file to ensure correct detection of the parser to use.
+We strongly suggest sending at least the name of the file to increase the odds of a correct detection.

-The parser has been applied to file (sent or the one whose path has been given as parameter).
-Appropriate parser has been automatically detected and used.
-Every extracted fields are returned.
+If the process suceeds, the appropriate parser gets applied to the designated file.
+Every extracted field then gets returned.

 **HTTP code:**
 200